 Here's some great tips to help get your home ready for sale

 First impressions really do count, and that’s why it’s important that you thoroughly prepare your home for sale.
 Before putting it on the market, examine your house objectively and put yourself in the buyer's shoes.
 What stands out?
 What could be improved?
+From simple touch-ups and home staging to big jobs like renovations, we’ve compiled a handy list that highlights the things potential buyers are most likely to notice.

-1. Get a Market Appraisal
+1. Get a market appraisal

 Before making any minor tweaks or major renovations to your home, consult a Tremains real estate agent for a free market appraisal.
 This will give you a strong idea of the value of your property as it stands.
 From there, you can make modifications to your house based on your desired sale price.